lilymkrtchyan/bool-street-noods/design-plan/team-contract.md

     On completion and submission of the final project, the team will go to the dairy bar at Cornell and get ice cream!

-TODO: what else belongs in your team's contract?

 ## Using your Contract